spaghettifunk/alaska/README.md

 ## Why another language?

 Because it is fun and I always wanted to make one myself.
 Last time I did this was at University and it was a subset of `C`.
-I love Go and I find Rust quite intriguing with the concept of `borrow` (so no Garbage Collector).
-Rust has other interesting features like `match` and a nice looking Generics implementation.
-However, the language is super difficult to learn and despite my efforts in writing code for learning it, I never managed to do it.
-Perhaps I'm getting to old for it :)

 ## Goals

 The goals of Alaska are:

+- [ ] To be used in the data world with strong typing but easy learning curve
+- [ ] Designed to use multiple threads with ease
-- [ ] Don't know...
+- [ ] ...

 ## TODO

 Here is a list of features that I'd like to implement in the language:

-- [ ] `mut` word after `let` to control the mutability of an object
+- [ ] Implement better Parsing error message to user
-- [ ] Add `Generics` like Rust does with `<>` and not Go style
+- [ ] Use LLVM as backend for multiple architectures
+- [ ] Implement arenas for memory pool
 - [ ] Implement the `match` like Rust does
+- [ ] Implement `spawn` similar to `go`
-- [ ] Implement `enum` instead of Go `const` - do not confuse with the `num` of Rust which looks like the `interface` type
+- [ ] Implement `as` for type casting
-- [ ] Implement `Result` and `Option` like Rust does
 - [ ] Implement `&` and `*` for dereference and pointers
+- [ ] Garbage collection
+- [ ] Implement `modules`, `packages`, `registry`, etc for both internal/external dependencies
+- [ ] Implement Language Server for IDE
+- [ ] ....and more